Meet the Half-Marathon Record Breakers Supporting The Clatterbridge Cancer Charity!

 They say not all superheroes wear capes, but who needs a cape when you have a Guinness World Record!

-You may not want to set a new Guinness World Record, but if you want to join one of our running events then click here to take a look at some of the incredible challenges they have coming up this year.
+You may not want to set a new Guinness World Record, but if you want to join one of our running events then click here to take a look at some of the incredible challenges they have coming up.